cloudputation/service-factory/README.md

 Repository as code

 ## Description
 Service Factory facilitates the onboarding of new services in your organization by automating the redundancies in setting up a new repository.
-It employs a Pull-Render-Push (Connect) methods that allows teams to describe and deploy new services in their organization by automating their repositories creation.
+It employs a Pull-Render-Push (Connect) method that allows teams to describe and deploy new services in their organization by automating their repository creation.
 Allowing the dev team to start coding faster.
-By leveraging infrastructure as code, Service Factory reduces the time to market of a new service at the organization level while promoting standardization withing your service repositories and a GitOps development workflow.
+By leveraging infrastructure as code, Service Factory reduces the time to market of a new service at the organization level while promoting standardization within your service repositories and a GitOps development workflow.

 ### Repository provider support
 For now, only Github and Gitlab are supported.